In-Shoe Pressure Analysis

 Who should have this assessment?

-Hips – When the feet don’t function properly, the body may compensate higher up the chain, contributing to hip discomfort or imbalance.
+- Experience knee or hip discomfort when walking; when the feet don’t function properly, the body may compensate higher up the chain, contributing to hip discomfort or imbalance.

-The body works as a connected system, and correcting foot mechanics can often improve pain in multiple areas.
+- Want a detailed analysis of your walking mechanics; the body works as a connected system, and correcting foot mechanics can often improve pain in multiple areas.